LEAHY INSTITUTE OF ADVANCED PATENT STUDIES

 Navigating Patent-Antitrust Interface and Conflicts – Which should take priority and when?
 Should patent holders of “critical” technology be compelled to grant licenses in the US?
 Around the world?
 Anti-suit injunctions raised by decisions in Wuhan, versus the approach taken in Germany, the UK, India, and the US should have coverage.
 Has the patent thicket become an unnecessary road block?
 Confronting the SEP/antitrust challenges around 5G.
 How should we improve on the quality of evaluations of SEPs and who should be involved in the process?
 The Administration has suggested that DOJ and DOC consider retracting the 2019 SEP-Patent guidance they put out that focused on the availability of injunctions in SEP litigation.

-Stan Fisher (Moderator), Judge Kent Jordan, Heinz Goddar, Judge Faith Hochberg, Craig Martin, Monte Cooper
+Stan Fisher (Moderator), Judge Kent Jordan, Heinz Goddar, Judge Faith Hochberg, Craig Martin, Monte Cooper, Melanie Mueller, Chris Longman

 Does the current US Patent System meet its primary objectives of incentivizing innovation and competition?
 Is the current judicial interpretation of Section 101 stifling innovation?
 Is the US approach to subject-matter eligibility creating a gulf between the US and other major patent jurisdiction?
 What should be done absent Congressional action?
 What will be the impact of the Restoring the America Invents Act on innovation if passed?
 Are we sufficiently fostering innovation of new vaccines and drugs for the next pandemic?
 Are patent holders being adequately compensated for their development of critical technologies?

-David Kappos (Moderator), Jessica Landacre, Bob Stoll, Phil Johnson, Elizabeth Dougherty, Crystal Sheppard
+David Kappos (Moderator), Bob Stoll, Elizabeth Dougherty, Crystal Sheppard, Laura Coruzzi, Warren Woessner

 Are international systems adequately promoting innovation?
+What can the US learn from other countries’ approach to subject-matter patent eligibility?
 How can the US, EPO, JPO and KIPO work together to confront systemic challenges?
 What has been achieved in terms of patent harmonization and work-sharing in recent years and what more should be done?
 What role is China playing in the international patent system?
 What is the significance of the “new Trilateral vision” established by USPTO, JPO and EPO?
 Should there be any compulsory licensing of critical technology?
 Is there a need for an internationally accepted approach in handling SEP controversies?